The Shortcut

 Let’s first discuss perhaps the biggest barrier to entry that PSVR 2 presents – its price.
 At $549, it’s a substantial investment for what is fundamentally an optional accessory.
 And that’s because you’ll need to own a PS5 if you want to use PSVR 2.

-Sony’s headset doesn’t work with a PC or as a standalone device, unlike the Meta Quest 2.
+Sony’s headset doesn’t work with a PC or as a standalone device, unlike the Meta Quest 2 and upcoming Meta Quest 3.
 That means depending on whether you choose the PS5 disc vs Digital, you’re looking at a total admission fee of around $1,048, and that’s before you’ve even bought a PSVR 2 compatible game (sadly, PSVR 2 isn’t compatible with older PSVR games).

 Now, considering what the PlayStation VR2 is capable of, $549 is actually a really competitive price point.
-Sony’s headset has some high-end and highly desirable features such as eye-tracking, foveated rendering, a 110-degree field of view, inside-out tracking, it includes two controllers, and does so much more.
+Sony’s headset has some high-end and highly desirable features such as eye-tracking, foveated rendering, a 110-degree field of view, inside-out tracking, and includes two controllers.

 That’s why when compared side-by-side with other VR headsets, the PSVR 2 comes out favorably, particularly in terms of price.
 Eye-tracking, for instance, isn’t available on comparatively priced VR headsets and is one of those game-changing advancements in technology that will never cease to amaze.